LexBorisoff/web-cli/README.md

 <h1 align="center"> Web CLI</h1>

-Configurable CLI for making web searches from a terminal.
-Allows to use different browsers, browser profiles, search engines and websites via the `web` command.
+Web CLI is a configurable node.js application for making web searches from a terminal.
+It allows using different browsers, browser profiles, search engines and websites via the `web` command.

 ## Installation <a name="installation"></a>